qoryy17/siwakjon3/README.md

 ## License

-The SIWAKJON is not open-sourced software licensed under the PT.
-Era DigiSoft Solution If you want to use this application, contact Qori Chairawan,S.Kom
+The SIWAKJON is not open-sourced software licensed under the Era DigiSoft Solution If you want to use this application, contact Qori Chairawan,S.Kom